• Home

 #1: National NP-2B-4PK Finger Picks

-The perfect fit between the design of these picks to the instrument they were designed for never ceases to amaze me.
+The perfect fit between the design of these picks and the instrument they were designed for never ceases to amaze me.
 The banjo was made to be played with these.

 #2: Dunlop 37R.018 Brass Fingerpicks